No-Sew Star Wars BB-8 Costume

-I CANNOT believe the girl that has ALWAYS been a princess for Halloween has requested to be BB-8 this year!
-We have done Star Wars themed family costumes in the past, but when we started talking out what everyone wanted to be this year and realized we had a Force Awakens theme going on, we had to go with it!
+I’m sharing this adorable no-sew BB-8 costume that I made for my daughter last Halloween.
+It’s still hard to believe the girl that always chooses to be a princess, requested a BB-8 costume instead!
+We have done Star Wars themed family costumes in the past, but when we started talking out what everyone wanted to be and realized we had a Force Awakens theme going on, we had to go with it!

-I jumped on the idea of a BB-8 costume, but because I could TOTALLY see her changing her mind when she realized she had chosen a DROID over a PRINCESS, I knew I needed to make it girly and cute.
+I jumped on the idea of a BB-8 costume.
+Because I could totally see her changing her mind (when she realized she had chosen a droid over a princess), I knew I needed to make it girly and cute.
+This tutu style BB-8 costume satisfied her desire for something cute, while still being super fun!

 - Fabric Scissors